WontonAsian/tcptools/tracert.md

 Target server's IP address for www.microsoft.com: [23.45.229.117]

 ## How many hops were needed to reach the target?
-For www.amazon.com: 9 hops were needed
+For www.amazon.com: 9 hops were needed,
-For www.google.com: 12 hops were needed
+For www.google.com: 12 hops were needed,
-For www.microsoft.com: 10 hops were needed
+For www.microsoft.com: 10 hops were needed,

 ## Can you identify your ISP from the intermediate server DNS names?
 For www.amazon.com: Comcast.net